celer-network/cChannel-substrate/README.md

 To learn more about Celer state channel network, please refer to the [CelerCore technical documentation](https://www.celer.network/docs/celercore/channel/overview.html).
 More specifically, [this page](https://www.celer.network/docs/celercore/channel/pay_contracts.html) gives a detailed description of our smart contract design, structure, and API flows.

-Celer state channel network  of Celer-pay Onchain runtime module and Celer-pay Offchain protocol.
+Celer state channel network is composed of Celer-pay Onchain runtime module and Celer-pay Offchain protocol.
 This repository is Celer-pay Onchain runtime module.
 Celer-pay Offchain protocol is not implemented yet.

 __WARNING__: This is a proof-of-concept prototype.
 This implementation is NOT ready for production use.